ttxking/vaccine-api-test/README.md

 # API-Testing
-Test API of WCG group using registration endpoint
+Test API of WCG group using registration endpoint based on this [API format](https://wcg-apis.herokuapp.com/document/registration)

+Test date: 18/11/2021

+Defect found:

+1. Name can be integer value  like 123
+2. Surname can be integer value  like 123
+3. Phone number can be a string value like "abcdefghij"
+4. Phone number can be any digits like 081

 | Test case                                          | Expected Result                                                                           | Status |
 |----------------------------------------------------|-------------------------------------------------------------------------------------------|--------|